 This year I am doing the #SewMyStyle challenge organised by Alex Bartholomew of BlueBird Fabrics to push myself to try styles that I would not normally go for.
 In January I made 2 Toaster sweaters I blogged about here.
 In February I made the Saunio Cardigan blogged about here.

-For March the pattern is Virginia Leggings by Megan Nielsen.
-Although I like paper patterns, I went for the PDF version.
 To be fair, when I saw this pattern, I was not too impressed.
 But since I joined the challenge (I am treating it as a challenge, that is), I thought ‘Well I have to make them now’.
 So I picked fabric from my stash after a long deliberation (to go for patterned fabric or sold colour.
 The sensible reason won – I decided to go with a fabric that would increase the ‘wearability’ factor).
 I picked a shinny stretch black fabric which was bought from Abakhan.
 The measurements put me between size S and M. However I decided to go for a small.
 The changes I made were: to cut out 0.9cm of the seam as I wanted to make them on the overlocker.
 My overlocker does not like to cut stretch seam allowances off, so I prefer to reduce the seam allowance to .6cm on the paper pattern.
 I also cut the bottom hem on the petite line.
 I really like this!
 Already saved me some time trying to figure out how much to cut off the hem.
 I did not really used the instructions, there is no need really. with two pattern pieces.
 Once I had a pair of leggings ready to be hemmed I tried them on, and decided I needed to cut an extra 5 cm of the length.
 So it seems I have really short legs.
 Boo!
 For the bottom hem I used a double needle to give it a professional finish.
 As it only has two pattern pieces it came together very fast.
 About 3 hours from printing to wearing them.
 And I love them.
 I will never buy leggings again.
 I found the perfect pattern for me to make leggings.
 I will never buy leggings again.
 I found the perfect pattern for me to make leggings.
 Do you have a pattern you absolutely love and you think you’ll using all the time to make garments for yourself or others ?
 Please share them with me, maybe your love for those patterns will inspire me as well.